jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 Upgrade JupyterHub packages
 ===========================

-There are two environments where the ``jupyterhub`` package is installd:
+There are two environments where the ``jupyterhub`` package is installed:

 #.
 The *hub environment*, which is where the JupyterHub server process
    runs.
 This is started with the ``jupyterhub`` command, and is what